vapor-ware/netbox-virtual-circuit-plugin/README.md

 # NetBox Virtual Circuit Plugin

-A plugin for [NetBox](https://github.com/netbox-community/netbox) that supports Virtual Circuit Management.
+A plugin for [NetBox](https://github.com/netbox-community/netbox) that supports Virtual Circuit management.

+## Definitions

 A Virtual Circuit is a circuit created by routing two or more VLANs together.

 Each Virtual Circuit is identified by a name, a numeric ID (0-32767), along with a context.
-Each must be assigned one of the following operational statuses:
+Each Virtual Circuit must be assigned one of the following operational
+statuses:
 - Pending Configuration
 - Configured
 - Pending Deletion